Switzerland lifts ban, and London will resume trading Swiss stocks

 Before the EU ban, London platforms handled around 1.2 billion euros daily in Swiss shares, or about 27% of the total volume, Cboe Europe figures showed.
 The roster of shares that can trade include names like Nestle and Novartis.

-Cboe Europe and Aquis Exchange said they would start offering trading in Swiss shares in London on Thursday.
-London Stock Exchange’s Turquoise could not be reached for comment.
+Cboe Europe, Aquis Exchange and London Stock Exchange’s Turquoise said they would start offering trading in Swiss shares in London on Thursday.

+“The recent agreement between the UK and Switzerland on stock exchange equivalence is a welcome development,” Turquoise CEO Robert Barnes said.

+“It will enhance liquidity and trading efficiencies in hundreds of securities to the benefit of issuers and investors in both financial centres.”

 Swiss stock exchange operator SIX hailed the news.